sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

   An illustration of how unlearning “overdraws” the ability to learn in the future.
 </div>

-**Implication**: Fake unlearning diminishes the model’s effective capacity, limiting its potential for long-term adaptability.
+**Implication**: Fake unlearning diminishes the model’s effective capacity instead of freeing them up, limiting its potential for long-term adaptability.

 ### Key Takeaway